-The Asialink National Forum facilitates a non-government, informed contribution to Australia’s long-term Asia planning.
-Leaders from across sectors review Australia’s progress and challenges in Asia, and deliberate on future strategies; in some cases new mechanisms are proposed to advance an effective engagement with Asia.
+The Asialink National Forum generally runs in election years to make an informed contribution to Australia’s long-term Asia planning.
+Leaders from across sectors review Australia’s progress and challenges in Asia and deliberate on future strategies.

 An election year is a particularly important time for reflection on Australia’s Asia policy and our relations in the region.